reverentgeek/deno-cli-demo/post.md

 ## Compile Your CLI App to an Executable

+Want to share your CLI app with others or run the app on another computer?
+You can compile a Deno-powered CLI app into a standalone executable!
+Standalone means it can run without installing Deno or any of the libraries.
+Everything is bundled 📦

-You can compile a Deno-powered CLI apps into standalone executable.
-You could then share this executable with others, or use a task scheduler to automatically run the executable periodically.
+> **Pro tip:** Use a task scheduler to run the executable periodically.

 ```sh
 deno compile --allow-read --allow-env updater.ts